 No one can sit in Detroit and decide how much trade-in value to allow on a particular Chevrolet in Seattle with some dents and scratches or a given Honda in mint condition in Miami.
 And if the kind of salesmanship that works in Los Angeles does not work in Boston, those on the scene are likely to know that better than anyone in Detroit can.
 In short, the automobile manufacturer specializes in manufacturing automobiles, leaving other functions to people who develop different knowledge and different skills needed to specialize in those particular functions.

 The perennial desire to "eliminate the middleman" is perennially thwarted by economic reality.
-The range of human knowledge and expertise is limited for any given person or for any manageably-sized collection of people, so that only a certain number of links in the great chain of production and distribution can be mastered and operated efficiently by the same set of managers.
-Beyond some point, there are other people who can perform the next step in the sequence more cheaply or more effectively—and, at that point, it pays a firm to sell its output to some other businesses that can carry on the next part of the operation more efficiently.
+The range of human knowledge and expertise is limited for any given person or for any manageably-sized collection of people.
+Only a certain number of links in the great chain of production and distribution can be mastered and operated efficiently by the same set of people.
+Beyond some point, there are other people who can perform the next step in the sequence more cheaply or more effectively-and, therefore, at that point it pays a firm to sell its output to some other businesses that can carry on the next part of the operation more efficiently.
 Newspapers seldom, if ever, own and operate their own news stands, nor do furniture manufacturers typically own or operate furniture stores.
 Most authors do not do their own publishing, much less own their own bookstores.

-Despite superficially appealing phrases about "eliminating the middleman," middlemen continue to exist because they can do their phase of the operation more efficiently than others.
+Despite superficially appealing phrases about "eliminating the middleman," middlemen continue to exist because they can do their phase of the operation more efficiently than others can.
 It should hardly be surprising that people who specialize in one phase can do that phase better than others.

 Was this article helpful?